neurodebian/neurodebian/sandbox/schroot-fslview.rst

   efficiency in cut/paste operations

-- root access to the system while performing this setup, although end-users of fslview would not need it to use it
+- root access to the system while performing this setup, although end-users of fslview would not need root access after everything is setup

-- tools to install Debian in a directory (called debootstrap_) and convenience utility to "enable" such a chroot-ed environment (called schroot_)
+- 2 additional tools -- debootstrap_ to install Debian in a directory
+  and a convenience utility schroot_ to "enable" such an environment

 .. _debootstrap: http://wiki.debian.org/Debootstrap
 .. _schroot: http://packages.debian.org/sid/schroot